Skip to main content

 6. Don’t Compare Your Situation to Others

 Even when things are going well, social media can make us feel terrible about ourselves.
-Seeing everyone’s highlight reels tend to make us feel envious or that we’re missing out on something.
+Seeing everyone’s highlight reels tends to make us feel envious or that we’re missing out on something.
 Unfortunately, experiencing a financial setback can amplify these negative thoughts.
 As much as it may seem like everyone but you has their life together, it’s not true.
 Although social media feels like an endless feed of vacation photos and wedding shoots — aka markers of success — it’s never the full story.

 All of those “happy” people are struggling with something too.
 You’re just not seeing it.
 Heck, a good number of them probably have money problems of their own!
 Depending on how it affects you, it may be a good idea to take a break from social media until you get back on your feet.
 Whatever you decide, keep the focus on yourself and try to stop the comparison game.
 It’s only a recipe for misery.